-The cost of product sales during the three and nine months ended September 30, 2021 and 2020 were related to our product, TAVALISSE.
-Prior to the FDA approval, manufacturing and related costs were charged to research and development expense.
-Therefore, these costs were not capitalized and as a result, are not fully reflected in the costs of product sales during the three months ended September 30, 2021 and 2020.
+The cost of product sales for the periods presented was related to our product, TAVALISSE.
+Prior to the FDA approval in May 2018, manufacturing and related costs were charged to research and development expense.
+Therefore, these costs were not capitalized and as a result, are not fully reflected in the cost of product sales during the periods presented.
 We expect we will continue to have a lower cost of product sales that excludes the cost of the active pharmaceutical ingredient (API) that was produced prior to FDA approval until we sell TAVALISSE that includes newly manufactured API.
 We expect that this will be the case for the near-term and as a result, our cost of product sales will be less than we anticipate it will be in future periods.
-As we produce TAVALISSE in the future, our inventory cost in the Balance Sheet and Cost of Product Sales will increase reflecting the full cost of product sales remained flat for the three and nine months ended September 30, 2021 compared to the same periods in 2020.
+As we produce TAVALISSE in the future, our inventory cost in the condensed balance sheet and cost of product sales will increase reflecting the full cost of manufacturing.
+The cost of product sales during the three months ended March 31, 2022 compared to the same period in 2021 primarily due to higher cost of product sales during the three months ended March 31, 2021 as a result of delivery of drug supply under our collaboration agreement with Grifols.